uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 = About Imagely =

-NextGEN Gallery is maintained by Imagely.
+NextGEN Gallery is a WordPress gallery plugin maintained by Imagely.
 We're the WordPress photography experts.
 In addition to NextGEN Gallery, NextGEN Plus, and NextGEN Pro, we also make WordPress themes for photographers, provide turnkey websites for photographers, and run the WordPress Photography Podcast.

 Learn more or connect with us:<br>
 *<a href="https://www.imagely.com/" target="_blank">Imagely Website</a><br>